 To limit the passive fingerprinting of users, Google is reducing components of the UA strings in their Chromium browsers and introducing Client Hints.
 When there is a trusted relationship between first-party domain owners and third-party servers, Client Hints can be used to share the same data.

 How can you use User-Agent device attributes today?

-You can use UA string information for a variety of reasons.
+UA string information can be used for a variety of reasons.
 It is a component in web servers that has been available for decades.
-In the AdTech space, you can use it in various ad targeting use cases.
-Publishers can use it to better understand their audience.
+In the AdTech space, it can be used in various ad targeting use cases.
+It can be used by publishers to better understand their audience.
 The shift to limit access and information shared is to prevent nefarious usage of the data.

 What are the benefits of Client Hints?

 By using Client Hints, a domain owner, or publisher, can manage access to data activity that occurs on their web properties.
 Having that control may be advantageous.
 The format of the information shared is also cleaner than parsing a string from User-Agents.
-Although, given that Client Hints are not the norm across all browsers, a long-term solution for managing UA strings and Client Hints may be necessary.
+Although, given that Client Hints are not the norm across all browsers, a long-term solution may be needed to manage UA strings and Client Hints.

 Who will be impacted by this change?

-Publishers across the open web should lean in to understand this change and any potential impact on them.
-The programmatic ecosystem supporting real-time bidding (RTB) needs to continue pushing for the adoption of OpenRTB 2.6, which supports the passing of client hint information in place of data from UA strings.
+Publishers across the open web should lean in to understand this change and any potential impact to them.
+The programmatic ecosystem supporting real-time bidding (RTB) needs to continue pushing for adoption of OpenRTB 2.6, which supports the passing of client hint information in place of data from UA strings.

 What is Google’s timeline for implementing Client Hints?